Karthika-ai/Vechile-Detection-and-Tracking-Using-Kalman-Filter/README.md

       1.Pre Trained Model/frozen_inference_graph.pb -- pre-trained mobilenet-coco model
-      2.test_images -- Video split into frame(23), which is considered as an input 3.main.py -- Starting with Loading the data, Implementing the detection, Tracking, Prediction, and Update
+      2.test_images -- Video split into frame(23), which is considered as an input 3.Data Uploading Steps -- Steps to upload the data from the github repository into the collab notebook 4.main.py -- Starting with Loading the data, Implementing the detection, Tracking, Prediction, and Update
-      4.project_video.mp4 -- Video of a vehicle travelling on the road which is split into frames.
+      5.project_video.mp4 -- Video of a vehicle travelling on the road which is split into frames.

 ## DATA SOURCE